-Dietary supplements are products that are meant to be taken in addition to your regular diet, as the name suggests.
-They come in a variety of forms, including tablets, powders, and liquids.
-They contain substances that can also be found in foods, such as vitamins and minerals, but in larger concentrations and generally at a higher dose.
-A nutritional supplement could be an animal product, such as fish oil, or it could be manufactured from plants like St. John’s wort (hypericum) or garlic.
+Dietary supplements are products meant to be taken in addition to your regular diet, as the name suggests.
+They come in various forms, including tablets, powders, and liquids.
+They contain substances that can also be found in foods, such as vitamins and minerals, but in more significant concentrations and generally at a higher dose.
+A nutritional supplement could be an animal product, such as fish oil, or manufactured from plants like St. John’s wort (hypericum) or garlic.

-Dietary supplements are available over-the-counter, which means you don’t need to visit a pharmacy to purchase them.
+Dietary supplements are available over the counter, so you don’t need to visit a pharmacy to purchase them.
 They could potentially be used as part of (additional) medical treatment.

-• Minerals and trace elements (such as vitamin C, vitamin E, folic acid, and beta-carotene).
+• Minerals and trace elements (such as vitamin C, E, folic acid, and beta-carotene).

 • Compounds that are similar to vitamins (such as coenzyme Q10).

 • Omega-3 fatty acids (such as omega-3 and omega-6 fatty acids).